3mdeb/news-and-ideas/post.md

 # Robot Framework - using Request library for control RPI GPIO's

 Requests library is one of the most popular libraries implemented for Robot Framework.
-It is very important for testing scattered applications, so this is the first library I got to know in the Robot Framework.
-The library requires installing `robotframework-requests` and `requests` for proper working.
+It is very important for testing distributed applications, so this is the first library I got to know in the Robot Framework.
-`Collections` library is a standard built-in library.

-For checking `Request` library we can install Pi-GPIO-Server on Raspberry Pi.
+To test `Request` library we can install Pi-GPIO-Server on Raspberry Pi.
-Server is able to control state of input and output of GPIOS using Rest API.
+Server is able to control state of input and output of GPIOs using REST API.

 Project is availiable on link: [Project weekend - GPIO Server](https://github.com/projectweekend/Pi-GPIO-Server)

-In the Rest Api we use methods:
+In the REST Api we used following methods:
 - Delete
 - Get
 - Options